West Somerville Branch Library: Architecture and history

-The building was designed by McLean & Wright of Boston, and was built in 1906-09 with funding from philanthropist Andrew Carnegie and the city.
+The building was designed by McLean & Wright of Boston, and was built in 1906–09 with funding from philanthropist Andrew Carnegie and the city.
 It is the city's best example of Classical Revival architecture, also exhibiting Beaux Arts details that were then in fashion.
 It was the first branch library in Somerville.
-The library has served the city since opening in 1909; it is part of the Minuteman Library Network system.
+The library opened in 1909, and is now part of the Minuteman Library Network system.
+In the 21st century, it was closed for substantial repairs and to make the building comply with the Americans with Disabilities Act; the project ceremonially broke ground in April 2019, and the library reopened to the public in July 2021.